RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-persistent-volumes.md

 ---
-Title: Deploying Kubernetes with Persistent Volumes in Operator-based Architecture
+Title: Deploying with Persistent Volumes
-description:
+description: A Redis Enterprise Cluster deployed with the operator should include a persistentSpec that defines the storage volume to be attached to each pod.
 weight: 40
 alwaysopen: false
 categories: ["Platforms"]